Muhtasham/Muhtasham/README.md

 🔗More about education in my [LinkedIn](https://www.linkedin.com/in/muhtasham/).

 ### Projects 🚀
+- 📑 [StarCoder- May the Source be with you](https://drive.google.com/file/d/1cN-b9GnWtHzQRoE7M7gAEyivY0kl4BYs/view) - The StarCoder models are 15.5B parameter models trained on 80+ programming languages from The Stack (v1.2), with opt-out requests excluded.
+The model uses Multi Query Attention, a context window of 8192 tokens, and was trained using the Fill-in-the-Middle objective on 1 trillion tokens.

 - 📑 [ECOC based Multi-Class Classification for BCI](https://ieeexplore.ieee.org/abstract/document/9531496) - Developed DNN, under ECOC framework to detect the character out of 40 possibilities that the (disabled) subject wants to communicate via Brain Computer Interface (BCI).

 - 📑 [Fault-Tolerant Strassen-Like Matrix Multiplication](https://ieeexplore.ieee.org/document/9302383) - Designed parity calculations to make matrix multiplication